History of Courtney Love in Timeline

 November 1989: Hole's First Show

-1989: Playing a Rickenbacker 425
+1989: Rickenbacker 425 Guitar

 Between 1989 and 1991, Courtney Love primarily played a Rickenbacker 425 because she "preferred the 3/4 neck".

-February 12, 1990: Possible Meeting of Love and Cobain
+February 12, 1990: Possible Meeting with Kurt Cobain

-According to Cobain's biographer, Charles Cross, Courtney Love and Kurt Cobain met on February 12, 1990.
-Cobain playfully wrestled Love to the floor after she remarked that he resembled Dave Pirner of Soul Asylum.
+On February 12, 1990, Courtney Love possibly met Kurt Cobain, according to Cobain's biographer Charles Cross, at a nightclub in Portland, Oregon.
+Cross stated that Cobain playfully wrestled Love to the floor after she said that he looked like Dave Pirner of Soul Asylum.

-April 1990: Release of "Retard Girl"
+April 1990: Release of 'Retard Girl'

 Loading Video...

-November 1990: Hole Opens for Sonic Youth
+November 1990: Opening for Sonic Youth

 September 1991: Release of 'Pretty on the Inside'

-In October 1991, Spin's review of Hole's first album noted Love's layering of harsh and abrasive riffs buried more sophisticated musical arrangements.
+In October 1991, Spin's review of Hole's first album noted Courtney Love's layering of harsh and abrasive riffs buried more sophisticated musical arrangements.

 In 1991, Courtney Love destroyed her Rickenbacker 425 guitar onstage at a concert opening for the Smashing Pumpkins.